sweetyknowles/ruby-basics-exercises/data-types.md

 ### Conditionals

+Create a new file, `fizzbuzz.rb`.
+Run/test your code using `ruby fizzbuzz.rb` in your CLI (Terminal, for example).

 #### Write FizzBuzz in Ruby!

 Fizz-Buzz is a classic coding exercise that you can create using your knowledge of conditionals and loops.
 Implement code that does the following...